Stand in the rooms where students and visitors passed their time more than 250 years ago.

 The most valuable item in the kitchen at the Ximenez-Fatio House was the box of spices set out on the table here.
 This was locked up nightly to prevent a theft.

 If you are going to check out both tours, make a trip out of it!
-Here's my recommendations for food drinks, lodging and more history near by:
+Here are my recommendations for food, drinks, lodging, and more history near by:

-- St. George Inn: This elegant 25 room inn is right on St. George Street, it is the perfect place to stay if you want to immerse yourself in the history of St. Augustine.
+St. George Inn: This elegant 25 room inn is right on St. George Street and is the perfect place to stay if you want to immerse yourself in St. Augustine's history.

 Local St. Augustine blogger Meaghan Alvarado is a Flagler College graduate who writes on many topics ranging from fashion and food to crafts and local St. Augustine happenings.
-Check back here at Augustine.com regularly to see the great events and activities Meaghan will be writing about next, and check out her personal blog at http://justmeaghan.com/.
+Check out her personal blog at http://justmeaghan.com/.